This article is part of “Everything You Need to Know to Start Baking Awesome Bread Using a Bread Maker.”

-If you have a power outage during use or Machine unplugged by mistake for longer than 5 minutes.
+If you have a power outage during use or the machine unplugged by mistake for longer than 5 minutes.
 How can I save the bread?

-If there is a brief power interruption of less than five minutes, the program position is stored in memory and the machine will resume when the power is restored.
+If there is a brief power interruption of less than 5 minutes, the program position is stored in memory, and the machine will resume when the power is restored.

 When the power comes back on, you should do the following:

-- If the machine is in knead cycle, reprogram to the same bread setting and turn the machine back on
+- If the machine is in the knead cycle, reprogram to the same bread setting and turn the machine back on.

-- If the machine is in rising cycle – wait until it rises and use the bake cycle OR preheat conventional oven to 350°F (177°C).
-Carefully remove the bread pan from the machine and bake on the rack in center of the oven for 20-25 minutes or until golden brown
+- If the machine is in a rising cycle – wait until it rises and use the bake cycle OR preheat the conventional oven to 177°C/350°F. Carefully remove the bread pan from the machine and bake on the rack in the center of the oven for 20-25 minutes or until golden brown

-- If the machine is in bake cycle – use the bake cycle
+- If the machine is in the bake cycle – use the bake cycle.

-Alert sounds, the display shows “H H H” / E:00 / E:01 and machine cannot be turned on
+Alert sounds, the display shows “H H H” / E:00 / E:01, and the machine cannot be turned on.

-Breadmaker too hot to make consecutive loaves.
-After a baking cycle, the breadmaker will not operate until it has cooled down.
-If you wish to make another loaf of bread right away, please Unplug the cord from the outlet and allow the breadmaker to cool down for 10 to 20 minutes with the cover open and the pan removed.
+Bread maker too hot to make consecutive loaves.
+After a baking cycle, the bread maker will not operate until it has cooled down.
+If you wish to make another bread right away, please unplug the cord from the outlet and allow the bread maker to cool down for 10 to 20 minutes with the cover open and the pan removed.
 Plug the cord back in the outlet, add bread pan and start the machine.

 - At the pressing of any button that allows function selection.
 If the button doesn’t beep, that function choice is not available